samin-taheri/Thesis-Novel-Benchmark-For-Scientific-Discovery/README.md

 └─────────────┘     └──────────────┘     └────────────┘     └───────────┘     └───────────┘
 ```

-1. **Data Loading** — A loader reads benchmark tasks from JSONL files into a common `TaskItem` schema.
+1. **Data Loading**: A loader reads benchmark tasks from JSONL files into a common `TaskItem` schema.
 Each task has an ID, domain, task type, input data, and gold-standard answer.

-2. **Prompt Construction** — A scenario module (e.g. closed-book, tool-assisted, decomposition) transforms the task into a prompt appropriate for the evaluation mode.
+2. **Prompt Construction**: A scenario module (e.g. closed-book, tool-assisted, decomposition) transforms the task into a prompt appropriate for the evaluation mode.

-3. **LLM Inference** — An adapter sends the prompt to the chosen provider's API and returns the model's response with token usage metadata.
+3. **LLM Inference**: An adapter sends the prompt to the chosen provider's API and returns the model's response with token usage metadata.

-4. **Scoring** — A judge module compares the model output against the gold standard.
+4. **Scoring**: A judge module compares the model output against the gold standard.
 For equations it checks numeric equivalence; for causal graphs it computes edge precision/recall/F1 and structural Hamming distance (SHD); for QA it checks answer containment.
 Cross-cutting metrics (novelty, reasoning depth, efficiency) are computed for every task.

-5. **Reporting** — Results are saved as per-item CSV, aggregated summary CSV, a human-readable Markdown report, a machine-readable metrics JSON, and a full manifest YAML recording the exact environment.
+5. **Reporting**: Results are saved as per-item CSV, aggregated summary CSV, a human-readable Markdown report, a machine-readable metrics JSON, and a full manifest YAML recording the exact environment.

 ### Benchmarks Included